Afro-Bolivians: Saya music

-During the performance of saya, the Afro-Bolivians wear Aymara style clothing.
-The women wear a bright multi-colored blouse with ribbons, a multi-colored skirt called a “pollera”, with a “manta” (back cover) in their hand, and a bowler hat.
-The men on the other hand, wear a hat, feast shirt, an Aymara style sash around the waist, woolen thick cloth pants called “bayeta pants”, and sandals.

-Every rhythm of Saya begins with the beating of a jingle bell by the Caporal (foreman) who guides the dance.
-This Caporal (also called capataz) guides the dancers with a cudgel (whip) in hand, decorated pants, and jingle bells near the ankles.
-The women, who have their own guide during this dance, sing while moving their hips, shaking their hands, as well as dialoguing with the men who play the bass drum and coancha.
+The word saya originates from Kikongo nsaya, referring to the act of singing while performing communal work.

 Caporales

 Caporales is a dance popular in the Andean region of Bolivia.
 It gained popularity in 1969 by the Estrada Pacheco brothers, inspired by the character of the 'Caporal' or "overseer" of which, historically black slaves, usually mixed race, wore boots and held a whip, the dance originates from the region of the Yungas in Bolivia.
 However, elements of the dance (such as the costumes) were of European origin.

 Morenada

 Morenada is a folkloric dance in Bolivia.
 The dance originated with sufferings of the African slaves brought to Bolivia in order to work in the Silver Mines of Potosí.
 The enormous tongue of the dark masks was meant to represent the physical state of these mines workers and the rattling of the Matracas are frequently associated with the rattling of the slaves' chains and satirizing "white men".